Oaderogba2022/rain-matrix-cpp/algorithm.md

 ## Algorithm Complexity

 - **Raindrop Updates:** O(n) per frame, where **n** is the number of active raindrops.
-- **Rendering:** O(n) per frame, as each raindrop must be drawn to the screen.
+- **Rendering:** O(n) frame by frame, as each raindrop needs to be rendered on the screen.
-- **Music Playback:** O(1), as the audio runs in a separate thread and does not affect animation performance.
+- **Music Playback:** O(1), as music is played in a different thread and does not affect animation performance.
-- **Overall Performance:** The program maintains a stable **30 FPS**, even with a high number of raindrops, ensuring smooth execution.
+- **Overall Performance:** The application maintains a steady **30 FPS**, even in the midst of heavy raindrops, for optimal performance.

 ---

 ## Conclusion

-The **Digital Rain** algorithm effectively combines **procedural animation, multi-threading, and music synchronization** to create a visually and audibly immersive experience.
-The use of **prime-number-based timing** enhances realism, while **multi-threading ensures seamless execution** without lag or delays.
-The final result is a dynamic and engaging program that brings a **unique fusion of music and animation** to the console.
+The **Digital Rain** program is a successful blend of **procedural animation, multi-threading, and music synchronization** that creates a thought-provoking visual and audio experience. **Prime-number-based timing** provides realism, and **multi-threading ensures seamless execution** without pauses or delays.
+The final product is an interactive and dynamic program that offers a **new synthesis of music and animation** to the console.